futuweb/webpack-amdi18n-loader/README.md

 First look at require.js i18n plugin's docs [at here](http://requirejs.org/docs/api.html#i18n).

-The language part is like this:
+The structure of language packages are like this:

 - `lang.js`
 - `zh-cn/lang.js`